A celebration of hip hop and spoken word.

 Greenway Arts Alliance unites communities through art, education and social enterprise.
 Through our professional theatre productions, educational programs and the Melrose Trading Post, Greenway builds a vibrant artistic community.

-Greenway Arts Alliance is a community-based partnership of professional artists working with the community of Los Angeles for nearly 20 years.
+Greenway Arts Alliance is a community-based partnership of professional artists working with the community of Los Angeles for over 20 years.
 Greenway Arts Alliance was founded by professional artists committed to forging a deep connection with the surrounding area including the public school community.

 Since its inception, Greenway Arts Alliance has modeled an innovative partnership with the Fairfax High School campus to leverage community resources that connect the professional artistic and public education communities around a commitment to learning and creation in the arts.

 Whitney Weston Co-founded Greenway Arts Alliance with Pierson Blaetz in 1997.
 A lifelong activist, Whitney is committed to keeping the arts and community working together.
 She is a former Arts Commissioner for the City of West Hollywood’s Arts and Cultural Affairs Commission and, both within and outside of Greenway, Whitney has produced and performed in hundreds shows which have earned her recognition from the NAACP, Los Angeles Drama Critics Circle, LA Weekly and the 2011 Women in Theatre Red Carpet Award.
 Whitney has also been recognized for outstanding service by the LA Mayor’s Office, LA City Council and LAUSD’s School Board and Administrators’ Union.

 Pierson Blaetz co-founded Greenway Arts Alliance with Whitney Weston in 1997.
 He spent a lifetime integrating the worlds of art & business.
 As a social entrepreneur he founded several businesses, including “Free Time,” a volunteer placement service, and “infoLink,” an information retrieval service.
 Pierson has produced, directed and performed in film and theatre projects and has earned recognition from The Drama Circle Critics, NAACP, Garland Awards, LA Weekly and- way back when- The Dramalogue Award for Best Male Performance.
 Pierson has been recognized for outstanding service by the LA Mayor’s Office, LA City Council and LAUSD’s School Board and Administrators’ Union.